-And aunts called, bhuas and chachis – Rest up Radha, next year onward it will be all work and no play in your sasuraal.
+And aunts called, bhuas and chachis and mamis – Rest up Radha, next year onward it will be all work and no play in your sasuraal.
 Oh, how would your parents be feeling right now!

 Was it always the same, I wondered.
 Did I always draw the Rangoli, and handpick mom’s sarees?
 Did I always oversee the cushion changing and the curtain hanging?
 And if I did, who would do it now, in my absence?

 Suddenly, it all became overwhelming.
 There was a lump in my throat, and I felt uneasy.
 I wanted to cry, to go back in time and relive my Diwalis.
 I wanted more – more of my house, my family, of Mum’s fussing and Dad’s quiet attentions, of my brother and Shiva and grandmother and aunts.
 It was so unfair I wanted to cry.

 The final straw was the phone call from my fiance’s parents, now my in-laws.
 They were so excited!
 We are waiting for you, my father-in-law said.
 Next year, you would be with us, and already we have imagined how it would be like to have you.
 It’s been a silent Diwali since Janhavi left, but now you would be here!
 We are so looking forward to it!
 I am not, I wanted to tell him, I am not looking forward to your Diwali!
 But I just tried to smile on the other side.
 Inside, I was screaming.
 What of my mother, and my father, and their home?
 My home?
 What of my brother, I wanted to ask him, but I stayed silent.
 Silently my tears flowed, as I nodded and smiled, and tried not to hate the voice on the other end.
 It had the right to be excited, I told myself.
 They gave their own daughter away to marriage, didn’t they?